bakpakin/Fennel/reference.md

 Here the arglist is overridden by that in the metadata table (note that the contents of the table are implicitly quoted).
-Calling `,doc` command in the REPL prints specified argument list:
+Calling `,doc` command in the REPL prints specified argument list of the next form:

 ```
 >> ,doc add